Vish958/SQL-for-Data-Science-/README.md

 # SQL-for-Data-Science-Coursera (Chinook-Database)
-SQL for Data Science Week 1 coding Solutions
+SQL for Data Science all Week answers

  Chinook is a sample database available for SQL Server, Oracle, MySQL, etc. It can be created by running a single SQL script.
 Chinook database is an alternative to the Northwind database, being ideal for demos and testing ORM tools targeting single and multiple database servers.